chef-training/introduction_to_testing/README.md

 * Enforces best practices within Ruby
 * Evaluate the code against metrics (e.g. line length, function size)

-Style and linting tools such as provide automated ways to ensure that everyone on the team writes similarly structured source code.
-Ensuring the uniformity of source code helps set the expectations for new and old committers on the project.
-They are more easily able to reason about the overall goal of the source code if they are spending less time attempting to understand what is written.
-This is useful as well when you want to bring more individuals into the code review process.
+Style and linting tools provide automated ways to ensure that everyone on the team writes similarly structured source code.
+Ensuring the uniformity of source code helps set the expectations for fellow project contributors.

+New and existing contributors are more easily able to reason about the overall goal of the source code if they are spending less time attempting to understand what is written.
+This is useful when you want to bring more individuals into the code review process as you will be able to spend more time on the objective of the source and less time on the look of the code.

 This tool is built for Ruby developers and the conventions that it attempts to enforce are those defined by the community of Ruby developers that work with the project.
 As cookbook authors we do not always have the same objectives as Ruby developers but there is enough of an overlap that the tool is beneficial.